qfall/math/README.md

 ```

 ## Dependencies
-This project uses the C-based, optimized math-library [FLINT](https://flintlib.org/).
-We tested our use of FLINT extensively to ensure that you can not introduce memory-leaks by using our library.
+This project uses the C-based, optimised math-library [FLINT](https://flintlib.org/).
+We tested our use of FLINT extensively to ensure that you can not introduce memory-leaks by using our crate.
-If you need a function supported by FLINT that is not supported by this crate, we have created an `unsafe` passthrough to access and operate on FLINT's structs directly.
+If you need a function supported by FLINT that is not supported by this crate, this crate offers an `unsafe` passthrough to access and operate on FLINT's structs directly.

-Furthermore, we utilized [serde](https://crates.io/crates/serde) and [serde_json](https://crates.io/crates/serde_json) to (de-)serialize objects to and from JSON.
+Furthermore, we utilise [serde](https://crates.io/crates/serde) and [serde_json](https://crates.io/crates/serde_json) to (de-)serialize objects to and from JSON.
+This crate relies on [criterion](https://crates.io/crates/criterion) for benchmarking purposes.
 Last, but not least, our sampling algorithms use the [rand](https://crates.io/crates/rand)-crate to generate uniformly random bits.
 An extensive list can be found in our `Cargo.toml` file.

 ## License